PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Balance wheels are heavy-duty support wheels directly attached to the bicycle frame.
 They are designed to keep a bike upright (though they can still tip on uneven terrain or at high speeds).
 If your goal is to ride a bike but you feel that a conventional two-wheeler is not an option for your needs, balance wheels might be the way to go.

 Balance wheels make a bike significantly bigger and heavier, which might impact your storage considerations, particularly if you live in an apartment or condo without a garage, or you wish to transport a bike by car.
-For example, balance wheels must be at least as wide as the seat of the bicycle is tall.

 Training wheels are light-duty wheels designed to provide feedback to a rider about when the bike is about to tip.
 A set of training wheels is not intended to keep a bike upright, and, in our opinion, does not teach a rider how to balance.
 Instead, they are intended to facilitate participation in cycling for kids who need a bit of extra support or encouragement to go riding.
 We can only recommend training wheels for cases where the rider eventually plans on removing them.